PennLINC/xcp_d/docs/usage.rst

 External Atlases
 ****************

-While XCP-D comes with many built-in parcellations, we understand that many users will want to use different ones.
+While *XCP-D* comes with many built-in parcellations, we understand that many users will want to use different ones.

 As long as the parcellation is organized in a BIDS-Atlas dataset and is in fsLR-32k space (for CIFTI processing) or
-MNIInfant, MNI152NLin6Asym, or MNI152NLin2009cAsym space (for NIfTI processing), you can use it with XCP-D.
+MNIInfant, MNI152NLin6Asym, or MNI152NLin2009cAsym space (for NIfTI processing), you can use it with *XCP-D*.

 .. warning::
    BIDS Extension Proposal 38 (Atlas Specification) has not been integrated in BIDS yet, so the organization and naming for atlas datasets may change in the future.

-   We have attempted to follow the proposed structure in XCP-D, but we cannot guarantee that this will not change.
+   We have attempted to follow the proposed structure in *XCP-D*, but we cannot guarantee that this will not change.

 .. tip::
-   The main elements from the BIDS-Atlas dataset that XCP-D uses are:
+   The main elements from the BIDS-Atlas dataset that *XCP-D* uses are:

    1. There must be a dataset_description.json file with DatasetType set to "atlas".
    2. The atlas metadata files must have the same entities as the atlas image files,